magao-x/handbook/testbed/index.rst

 Consult :doc:`../operating/software/utils/eyedoctor` for general information.

+Before running eye doctor, make sure that the PSF on the camera is not oversaturated or else the solution will not turn out well.
+Go on ``cursesINDI`` to adjust the camera exposure time or add an ND filter to CACTI.

 Run eye doctor in the ``exao0`` terminal under ``xsup``.
 The general form of the command is:

 .. code:: text